Voyent/voyent-web-components/README.md

-bridgeit-web-components
+voyent-web-components
 ============

-BridgeIt Web Components are a work in progress to leverage the power of Web Components, Polymer, bridgeit.io.js and the BridgeIt Services platform.
-To use these components you will need a BridgeIt Account and Realm.
-You can create a free account in the [BridgeIt Console](http://dev.bridgeit.io/console).
+Voyent Web Components are a work in progress to leverage the power of Web Components, Polymer, voyent.io.js and the Voyent Services platform.
+To use these components you will need a Voyent Account and Realm.
+You can create a free account in the [Voyent Console](http://dev.voyent.io/console).

 ### Usage